 - Street and road reserve

 - Urban corridor

 - Council parks and open space

-- Active travel routes (Bikeways and walkways)
+- Active travel routes (bikeways and walkways)

-The total area of the urban footprint, taken from 2019 LiDAR information, is 40 962 HA, with the total canopy cover being 11 172 HA giving a percentage of 27.2% canopy cover for the urban footprint.
+The total area of the urban footprint, taken from 2019 LiDAR information, is 40 962 ha, with the total canopy cover being 11 172 ha giving a percentage of 27.2% canopy cover for the urban footprint.

-It is proposed that the Plan will work towards achieving a 10% increase to canopy cover within high priority suburbs on public land by 2042.
+It is proposed that the Plan will work towards achieving a 10% increase to canopy cover within high priority suburbs on public land by 2042 as a minimum.
 This will be across the four greening categories.
 Further investigation and validation of achieving the increase is required.